Dokucraft/Dungeons-Mod-Kit/README.md

 To make it easier to manage, these tools use just a single folder for all block textures in all of the packs, called `Block Textures`.
 The textures will be automatically copied to the right place(s) when you run the `build_resource_packs.bat` tool.
 The file names in the `Block Textures` folder are slightly different because the game might use 3 or 4 different textures for the same block in different packs.
 You can find all of the files names in `Tools/block_textures.json` and what files in the resource packs they represent.
 You can also edit this file to change the file names, or to add more textures.
 Running the `Tools/print_missing_blocks.bat` tool will show you a list of block textures that *aren't* in the `Block Textures` folder, as well as the number of missing files.

+The default `Tools/block_textures.json` file uses one texture for textures that are very similar.
+For example, the game uses the same texture for dirt in several of the packs, but it's very slightly changed to be a different hue or brightness.
+If the textures are similar enough, the default configuration will use one texture for all of them.
+If you want to use different textures for each, you'll have to edit the `Tools/block_textures.json` file.

 ### Unreal Assets

 Any 3D model, sound file, texture that isn't a block texture, and a bunch of other things are *Unreal assets*.